parimisankar/Ubuntu1604-AIO-devStack-Queens-Sahara-and-Trove-Installation/README.md

-# Deploy-OpenStack-with-Sahara-and-launch-clusters
-Vanilla Clusters on devStack using Sahara
+# Deploy-OpenStack-with-Sahara-and-Trove using devStack on a single VM